 Building Regulations Approved Documents L1A, L2A, L1B and L2B in England and in Wales all refer to the publication BR 443 Conventions for U-value calculationsII for approved calculation methodologies, while the companion document U-value conventions in practice.
 Worked examples using BR 443III provides useful guidance.

 R-value, or thermal insulance (reciprocal of U-value)

 Thermal insulance is the converse of thermal transmittance; in other words, the ability of a material to resist heat flow.
 R-values are more commonly used in certain parts of the world (for example Australasia), in contrast to the UK’s preference for U-values.
-The units of measurement for thermal transmittance are m²K/W and, again, a higher figure indicates better performance (in contrast to the lower figure desired for U-value).
+The units of measurement for thermal insulance are m²K/W. Thermal insulance is a measure of the thermal resistance of a material.
+Again, a higher figure indicates better performance (in contrast to the lower figure desired for U-values).

 k-value, or thermal conductivity (also known as lambda or λ value; reciprocal of thermal resistivity)

 Thermal conductivity is the ability of a material to conduct heat.
 Consequently, a high thermal conductivity means that heat transfer across a material will occur at a higher rate; note that this is also temperature dependent.
 The units of thermal conductivity are W/m⋅K. Unlike U-values and R-values however, k-values are not dependent on the thickness of the material in question.

 Y-value, or thermal admittance, or heat transfer coefficient